-The accepted narrative in regards to Michael Jordan is how the numbers he put up in his final season were done at the expense of his team, the Washington Wizards.
+The accepted narrative in regards to the Michael Jordan Wizards final season is the numbers he put up in his final two seasons were done at the expense of his team.

 That Jordan was old and looked it, hanging on just long enough to average 20 ppg.
 That it was a shtick because he was a part owner and head of the Wizards basketball operations.
 That it was an ego driven move that no one other than Jordan benefited from.

 So I dug into the stats and found quite the opposite.